limjh0/Korea-4GSRBeamlineTDRs/docs/source/BLs/ID10_NanoProbe.rst

 The nanoprobe beamline provides an energy range of 5-25 keV using an In-Vacuum Undulator(IVU).
 IDs of Nanoprobe are designed to give the highest brilliance in this range without losing energy continuity.
-The parameters for the IDs are detailed in the table below.
+The parameters for the IDs are detailed in Table 1.
 The maximum power represents the maximum beam power passing through a mask with a 2 x 2 mm² opening @ 23 m under the maximum current conditions(400 mA) [Table 1].

 +---------+---------+---------+--------------------+--------+--------+
 | **Undu  | *       | *       | **Location**       | **Max  | **Min. |